cklokmose/warpmind/README.md

 # WarpMind

 A JavaScript library for AI integration designed for browser environments.
-Works directly in browsers with no complex setup - just include one file and start building AI-powered applications with https://warp.cs.au.dk/mind.
+Works directly in browsers with minimal setup - include one file and start building AI applications with https://warp.cs.au.dk/mind.

 ## What Can You Build?